uibcdf/action-sphinx-docs-to-gh-pages/README.md

 GitHub Action: sphinx docs compilation, testing and deployment to github pages through the gh-pages branch.

+## Requirements

+The following requirements are part of the common practices in the UIBCDF repositories, but they are mentioned here for the sake of clarity:

+- The principle branch in the repository is named "main".

 ## Other tools like this one